 It was my birthday this past week, actually as I am writing this it is my birthday today.
 Happy Birthday to me.
 I turned thirty two years old, and that astonishes me.
 Somedays I still feel like I’m eighteen years old questioning the direction of my life.
 I don’t know about you, but I do a lot of reflecting around this time of year.

 This year, I questioned a lot of things.
 Like the many reasons interviews are the worst experiences for me.
 Who decided that a fifteen minute talk with an absolute stranger was the best way to sort out a candidate?
-If you haven’t guessed I am not the Meryl Streep of interviews, I am more like the Nicholas Cage, screaming incoherently not being about to control the volume of my voice.
+If you haven’t guessed I am not the Meryl Streep of interviews, I am more like the Nicholas Cage, screaming incoherently not being able to control the volume of my voice.
 I like Nicholas Cage by the way, but I think he has been phoning it in for awhile now because he can.
 He is Nicholas fucking Cage after all.

 The other day I was thinking about the things I loved now versus the things I loved as a teenager.
 Back then, I was obsessed with music and above all else, singing.
 I started my singing career by winning a spot in Honor’s Choir in sixth grade.
 Choir class, especially in high school, was the one place where I felt I could be myself.
 One time, I auditioned for a solo in “Blue Moon” were I had to scat.
 SCAT.
 I was fifteen and didn’t even know what scatting was, but I did the best I could and apparently I was the least horrendous because I got the part!
 I still remember that solo, because I practiced it a thousand times in my bedroom, driving my family insane.
 My parents probably thought I was possessed by the devil with all the “bee bobs and dadas” flowing out of my bedroom.
 Though I was unsure about my abilities to perform, our choir was filled with like minded kids that loved singing just as much as I did; it was a bully free zone.
 The bullies were usually outside of the classroom waiting to make fun of you because you had a passion for something creative.
 I never understood that, until I grew up and realized the real world can be the exact same way.